 TASTE – The sweet flavor of fresh strawberries really shines in this recipe.
 Be sure you get the ripest, prettiest ones you can find.

-MAKE-AHEAD – You can make this recipe ahead of time and store it in the refrigerator and you can even freeze the whole pie.
+MAKE-AHEAD —You can make this recipe ahead of time and store it in the refrigerator, or you can even freeze the whole pie.

-I hope you’ll make this strawberry pie.
+I hope you’ll make this recipe.
 I think you’ll love it, and it will become a family favorite!

 Lucy